KOBENDigital/Kompair/README.md

   - This indicates whether or not to only use valid certificates when adding it to an HTTP request.
 Defaults to true.

 ## Known issues
-- Error message on dashboard needs to be styled.
-- client.json file can be accessed via a browser!

 ## Planned Features
 - Informative tooltips for document types and property groups with a MatchStatus != Complete.